Lake Texana

 Lake Texana is a reservoir on the Navidad River, 8 mi east of Edna, in Jackson County, Texas.
 The reservoir is formed by the construction of Palmetto Bend Dam.
 The dam and lake are managed by the Lavaca-Navidad River Authority, and supply water to surrounding communities and industries.
 Lake Texana is the only reservoir managed by the Authority.

 Fish and plant populations

 Lake Texana has been stocked with fish intended to encourage recreational fishing.
 Fish present in Lake Texana include catfish, largemouth bass, white crappie, white bass, hybrid striped bass, and sunfish.
 A variety of native plant species thrive in the lake, including, coontail, spikerush, cattail, pondweed, bull's tongue, pickerel weed, and duckweed.
 Three exotic, invasive species exist in the lake: water hyacinth, hydrilla and giant salvinia.
-The giant salvinia is presently limited to the Sandy Creek arm of the reservoir.
+The giant salvinia is limited to the Sandy Creek arm of the reservoir.